sdi2000150/Intro_to_Programming-2020/Assignment3-Shop/README.md

 # Assignment3-Shop
 Finding the maximum amount spent on shopping variously priced products.
 Used three ways to achieve that: recursive, recursive with memorization, iterative with dynamic programming.

+Assignment presentation is provided in the "iphw2021_3.pdf" (in greek).

 Compile:
 gcc -c -o shop.o shop.c